ByThePowerOfScience/DivineJourney2Addons/docs/zs/brews.md

 void enableWarpWardPendant();
 ```

 Enables the Tainted Blood Pendant of Warp Ward.
-Only valid if Thaumcraft is enabled.
+Only valid if Thaumcraft is installed.